LottieAnning/LIFE4136_rotation3/README.md

 We know from previous research by Marburger et al. that allo- and auto- **hexaploids** plot on a histogram like such:
 ![Example Allo/AutoPolyploids](Figures/auto:allo-ploids.png)
-The **autohexaploids** plot with an exponential distribution which is right skewed, this is because the least frequent allele frequencies are the rarely occuring single nucleotide polymorphisms (SNPs).
+The **autohexaploids** plot with an exponential distribution which is right skewed, this is because the least frequent allele frequencies are the rarely occurring single nucleotide polymorphisms (SNPs).
 There are many different SNPs which occur close to a frequency of zero, causing this high left peak. **Allohexaploids** plot with a left, central and right peak.
 Again the data contains a high count of in-frequent SNPs which form the left peak.
-The central peak represents the alleles which occcur at virtually half frequency becuase on average hybrids contain 50/50 alleles from the two populations that merged and thus the frequently occuring alleles in one population are only half in the new population.
-And the right sided peak is formed from alleles which are conserved over both populations.
+The central peak represents the alleles which occur at virtually half frequency because on average hybrids contain 50/50 alleles from the two populations that merged and thus the frequently occurring alleles in one population are only half in the new population.
+The right-sided peak is formed from alleles which are conserved over both populations.

-Autopolyploids always follow this exponential distribution, where the increase in sets of chromosomes only broadens the allele frequency distribtution.
+Autopolyploids always follow this exponential distribution, where the increase in sets of chromosomes only broadens the allele frequency distribution.
 However, it is uncertain how a allo**tetraploid** would plot as the above histogram plots **hexaploid** data.
 To avoid potential overlooking of data and to draw reasonable comparisons, it is best to create an example allotetraploid to compare the sample data with.

 ### 7.1 Creating an example allotetraploid:

 <a name="allotetraploid"></a>

 Return to R studio and download the files 'arenosa_632.txt.gz' and 'lyrata_272_with_some_hybrids.txt' to the working directory you set earlier.
-First the arenosa file will need to be unzipped, to do this you need to be in a UNIX environment with the gunzip command ```gunzip arenosa_632.txt.gz```.
+First, the arenosa file will need to be unzipped, to do this you need to be in a UNIX environment with the gunzip command ```gunzip arenosa_632.txt.gz```.
 These files contain mostly tetraploid data of arenosa and lyrata samples which we can merge to create an allotetraploid.
-If you are using different populations locate files which contain atleast allele frequencies at specific positions on chromosomes.
+If you are using different populations locate files which contain at least allele frequencies at specific positions on chromosomes.
 Run the **synthetic_allotetraploid.R** script.

 ![Synthetic Plots](Figures/synthetic.png)

-The filtered plot is set to allele freqeucy >0.1 to remove the skew created by SNPs.
-From the filtered plot it is clear to see there is still a central peak in allotetraploids it it just less defined than the allohexaploid plot (note this may be becuase of different sample or bin sizing).
-Now lets compare our data to this allotetraploid.
+The filtered plot is set to allele frequency >0.1 to remove the skew created by SNPs.
+From the filtered plot it is clear to see there is still a central peak in allotetraploids it is just less defined than the allohexaploid plot (note this may be because of different sample or bin sizing).
+Now let's compare our data to this allotetraploid.

 ### 7.2 Creating allele frequency histograms

 <a name="histogram"></a>

-Execute the **allele_frequency_plots.R** script in R, which also requires the execution of the **poly_freq.c** script in a Unix enviornment (instructions in the R script), this was attained from Toumas Hämälä https://github.com/thamala/polySV.
+Execute the **allele_frequency_plots.R** script in R, which also requires the execution of the **poly_freq.c** script in a Unix environment (instructions in the R script), this was attained from Toumas Hämälä https://github.com/thamala/polySV.
 The following five plots are for the five hybrid populations which plotted as roughly half arenosa and half lyrata in the fast structure plot.
-These can be viewed seperately in the Figures/ directory at the top of the page.
-Each of the histograms were plotted with a bin size according to the sample size and were again filtered for an allele frequency >0.1.
+These can be viewed separately in the Figures/ directory at the top of the page.
+Each of the histograms was plotted with a bin size according to the sample size and was again filtered for an allele frequency >0.1.

 ![All AFSs](Figures/all_afs.png)